laddspencer/twitch-redis-bridge/README.md

 ## Pub/Sub Events
 Our interface to Twitch is [tmi.js](https://www.npmjs.com/package/tmi.js).
-Events from Twitch chat (e.g. "Message", "Cheer", "Subscription", etc) are sent to us via tmi.js.
+Events from Twitch chat (e.g. "Message", "Cheer", "Subscription", etc) are sent to us via **tmi.js**.
 We translate these events into messages that are published on a Redis pub/sub channel.
 Channel names are of the form:

 *<channel_prefix>*.twitch.*<event_name>*

-Where *channel_prefix* is defined in the config file, and *event_name* is one of the events listed in the [tmi docs](https://docs.tmijs.org/v1.4.2/Events.html).
+Where *channel_prefix* is defined in the config file, and *event_name* is one of the events listed in the [tmi.js docs](https://docs.tmijs.org/v1.4.2/Events.html).
 For example, using the config above, the channel names would be:

 ```
 laddspencer.twitch.action